kjarmicki/atob/README.md

 ### Conclusions
 As this is a hobby project made for educational purposes, here are some afterthoughts:
-* accelerometer-as-a-compasss is unreliable, and gets worse on cheap devices
+* accelerometer-as-a-compass is unreliable, and gets worse on cheap devices
 * React is cool and easy to start with
 * so is Apache Cordova for Android
 * Webpack is rather heavy and clumsy